When is The Handmaid's Tale season 4's release date? Cast, trailer and latest news

 The acclaimed series, starring Elisabeth Moss, is often cited for its troubling parallels between the series and real-life, but we may also see the show’s worldview shift following the global coronavirus pandemic.

-Moss has teased that the show would be changed slightly from its pre-pandemic version, before telling THR, “I have notes in my book about human contact and human touch, isolation versus community… all these themes are really already present in season four.”
+Moss has teased that the show would be changed slightly from its pre-pandemic version, before telling The Hollywood Reporter, “I have notes in my book about human contact and human touch, isolation versus community… all these themes are really already present in season four.”

 In season three, Commander Fred Waterford sold his wife Serena Waterford out to Canadian authorities – but then was arrested himself, too.